q-pablo/G-CDCourseProject/README.md

 ## Introduction

-The aim of this document is to explain the course project.
+The aim of this document is to explain how to use this project to generate the tidy data set.

 ## Project Structure